16th Street Mall Next Steps

-Historic Denver supports and advocates for the preservation of this unique and iconic space, specifically noting the significance of the granite pattern, the trees and the lights, and the intricacies of these relationships in the original I.M.
+Historic Denver has advocated for the preservation of this unique and iconic space, specifically noting the significance of the granite pattern, the trees and the lights, and the intricacies of these relationships in the original I.M.
 Pei & Partners design.

 Updates: Section 106 and NEPA review process

-Throughout 2017 and 2018 the 16th Street Mall operator (City of Denver, RTD, Downtown Denver Partnership) and key preservation stakeholders (Historic Denver, Colorado Preservation, Inc., and History Colorado) have been participating in meetings and workshops regarding the future of the Mall.
-These meetings are part of federal processes, including Section 106 and the National Environmental Policy Act (NEPA), and are required because there have been federal funds involved in the Mall, both historically and today.
-The project leadership team, which includes the City, RTD and the Downtown Denver Partnership, put forward several proposed alternatives for upgrading the Mall, including the current “Locally Preferred Alternative,” which alters the alignment of the transit lanes, replacing the existing granite with new granite in the same color and basic pattern, but shifts the location of character-defining features, including the globe lights and trees, which will all be removed and replaced.
+Throughout 2017 and 2018 the 16th Street Mall operators (City of Denver, RTD, Downtown Denver Partnership) and key preservation stakeholders (Historic Denver, Colorado Preservation, Inc., and History Colorado) participated in meetings and workshops regarding the future of the Mall.
+These meetings were part of federal processes, including Section 106 and the National Environmental Policy Act (NEPA), and are required because there have been federal funds involved in the Mall, both historically and today.
+The project leadership team, which includes the City, RTD and the Downtown Denver Partnership, put forward several proposed alternatives for upgrading the Mall, including the current “Locally Preferred Alternative,” which alters the alignment of the transit lanes, replacing the existing granite with new granite in the same color and basic pattern, but shifting the location of character-defining features, including the globe lights and trees, which will all be removed and replaced.

-Historic Denver remains actively involved as an advocate for the integrity of the iconic Mall design and its key character-defining elements, hoping for a solution that provides for condition upgrades and revitalization of this unique historic resource.
+Historic Denver was actively involved as an advocate for the integrity of the iconic Mall design and its key character-defining elements, hoping for a solution that provided for condition upgrades and revitalization of this unique historic resource.
+While we’re pleased to see that the new design includes the use of granite in a pattern close to the original, and continues to include the lights and allees of trees, we had hoped for more original fabric and spatial arrangement to remain intact.
+Once the new design is implemented, the Mall will no longer be eligible for the National Register of Historic Places

 2016 Updates: Concrete to Replace Granite?